 HOW TO VISIT THE GREAT BARRIER REEF

-While the Great Barrier Reef will not be on the way of our itinerary, if you have some extra time, you can fly to Cairns.
+While the Great Barrier Reef will not be on our itinerary, if you have some extra time, you can fly to Cairns.
 From there, you can book tours and sailing trips to visit this popular destination.

 THINGS TO KNOW BEFORE VISITING AUSTRALIA

-If you are coming from the West, you want to ensure that you have everything prepared.
-It’s a long trip, and you don’t want to book anything or even arrive at your destination just to be either turned away or get things not in order too early in your trip.
+If you are coming from the West, you want to ensure everything is prepared.
+It’s a long trip, and you don’t want to book anything or even arrive at your destination just to be turned away or get things not in order too early.
 So, here’s a little list of important things you should know about Australia:

 When is the best time to visit Australia